 "I checked Companies House before placing Mum.
 Found the care home company had negative equity of £200,000 and three director resignations in 18 months.
 We chose a different home.
 Six months later, the first one closed."

-Platform tool: Our Financial Stability Assessment automatically pulls Companies House data and calculates risk scores.
-Homes scoring below 6.0/10 have 4.2× higher closure rates.
+Platform tool: The Financial Stability Assessment automatically pulls Companies House data and calculates risk scores to help you assess care home stability.

 Your Financial Stability Score: _____ points